Lusiker/HyperFlow/README.md

 # HyperFlow
-The official repo for paper "HyperFlow: Conditional Normalizing Flow Guided Spectral Super-Resoultion with Learnable Sampler"
+he official code repository for *“HyperFlow: Conditional Normalizing Flow Guided Spectral Super-Resolution with Learnable Sampler”*.
+The code will be released once the paper is accepted.